 A few days ago, we covered how to install and change display language in Windows 7.
 We also showed you how to install language packs in not supported Windows 7 Home Premium and Professional editions.
 In this guide, we will show you how to change keyboard language in Windows 7.

-Changing the keyboard language (input language) allows you type texts in other language with the keyboard.
+Changing the keyboard language (input language) allows you type texts in other languages with your keyboard.
 For example, you can change your keyboard language from the default English to Arabic or Chinese or Tamil with a few clicks.

 1. Open Region and Language by typing the same in start menu search box and hitting enter.

 4. Select your language, expand the tree (click + button to expand) and check the box.
-Click Ok button to revert to Text Services ad Input Languages button.
+Click the OK button to revert to Text Services ad Input Languages button.

 6. You are done!
 Open Notepad or any other text editor to start typing in your language.